 5. Fifth disease

 The fifth disease, also called erythema infectiosum, is a viral illness due to parvovirus B19.
-Although the fifth disease is common in children, they may have mild illness.
-People with weakened immune systems and pregnant women usually have severe forms of the fifth disease.
+Although the infection is common in children, they usually remain asymptomatic or have mild illness.
+Children with weakened immune systems or red cell disorders like sickle cell anemia may have severe disease if the bone marrow is affected.
+Rarely infection in pregnant women leads to stillbirth or swelling of the fetus (hydrops).

 Skin rash in the fifth disease